hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 When deploying a business network to {{site.data.conrefs.hlf_full}} v1.0 using the Playground locally, you must follow the process above to connect using the peer admin identity.

 Identities in playground are associated with ID cards, comprising a connection profile, identity metadata, and certificates.
 When deploying a business network using Playground locally, you must have an ID card containing the correct admin certificates.
+The identity metadata in the ID card must also specify the `PeerAdmin` and `ChannelAdmin` roles.

 ### Errors deploying a business network to a local fabric using the {{site.data.conrefs.composer_full}} Playground